WYND-FM

-WYND-FM (95.5 MHz, "Wind-FM") is a commercial radio station in Silver Springs, Florida, broadcasting to the Ocala area of Central Florida.
-WYND-FM and sister station 92.5 WNDD simulcast a classic rock radio format.
-They are owned by Saga Communications with studios and offices on East Fort King Street in Ocala.
+WYND-FM (95.5 FM, "Wind-FM") is a commercial radio station licensed to Silver Springs, Florida, United States, broadcasting to the Ocala area of Central Florida.
+WYND-FM and sister station WNDD jointly simulcast a classic rock format.
+They are owned by Saga Communications with studios located on East Fort King Street in Ocala.

-WYND-FM is a Class A FM station.
-It has an effective radiated power (ERP) of 2,550 watts.
 The transmitter is on NW 79th Street in Anthony, Florida.